Siege of Landau (1702): Siege

 Archduke Joseph, who later became the emperor, arrived at Landau with his entourage of 250 courtiers on 26 July.
 Joseph took nominal command of the army, while Louis of Baden continued to make all the critical decisions.
 Two days later, when the Imperial army paraded for the archduke's inspection, Mélac believed that a relief army under Catinat was at hand and he made preparations to defend against an assault.
 When the French commander finally realized what was going on, the frustrated Mélac sent a message asking where Joseph's headquarters was located so he could bombard it.
 Joseph, whose headquarters was out of range anyway, replied that the Frenchman must do his duty.
-The archduke visited the siege lines and even aimed some of the cannon.
+The archduke visited the siege lines and even aimed some of the cannons.
 In one close call, Joseph was talking with a gunner when the man was hit in the chest by a bullet.

 By early August, the besiegers had sapped within 30 paces of the counterscarp palisade.
 At 11:00 PM on 6 August a mine blew a gap in the counterscarp.
 Immediately, Thürheim, Count Herberstein and Louis Thomas, Count of Soissons led the assault column during a severe storm.
 Despite fierce resistance by the defenders, the Imperial troops seized a foothold in the covered way.
 At the same moment, some of Thüngen's troops led by George Frederick II, Margrave of Brandenburg-Ansbach and Prosper Ferdinand Philipp, Count of Fürstenberg-Stühlingen stormed the Crownwork, gaining a foothold in the counterscarp.
 The Imperial troops sustained casualties of 10 officers and 500 men while French losses were about the same.
 On 16 August the Count of Soissons was killed by a shell.

 The French garrison ran low on cannon shot and musket balls.
 They stripped the lead from all windows in town to make bullets.
 There was plenty of flour for baking bread but a lack of other foodstuffs made the men's diet very poor.
 In order to pay his soldiers, Mélac melted down his personal silver plate.
 By this time there were only 1,800 French soldiers fit for duty.
 Another 900 were dead and 800 were in the hospital.
 King Louis XIV and his officials urged Catinat to march to the relief of Landau, but the old marshal refused, pleading low troop strength.
 A message from Catinat got through to Mélac with the news that no succor could be expected.